SciFracX/FractionalDiffEq.jl/docs/src/fdesystem.md

 While in the reference[^1], using FOTF toolbox costs 228.5s to solve the problem, in FractionalDiffEq.jl, the computing time is only almost 80s.

-!!! info
-    The cost time doesn't use any multi-threading or parallel computing speedup.
-    ```julia-repl
-    julia> Threads.nthreads()
-    1
-    ```
-    So I think the performance would be more impressive by using multi-threading and paralell computing.

 For more fractional order chaotic systems, please see [Chaos Gallery](https://scifracx.org/FractionalDiffEq.jl/dev/ChaosGallery/)😉